 Tax filers who use a tax preparer to file their returns usually take for granted that the preparer will deposit the refund into the filer's bank account.
 But this is always the case.
 Tax preparers sometimes arrange to have the refunds deposited into their business accounts in order to keep a portion of the refund for payment.

 Sometimes, this process can be helpful to cash-strapped filers since it allows you to pay your tax preparation fee once your refund arrives, as opposed to upfront.
 Other times, such arrangements leave you open to theft by unscrupulous tax preparers.

 Rules for Tax Preparers

-Although the Office of Professional Responsibility cannot force a preparer to give you your money back, the inspector can take additional law enforcement action.
+The Office of Professional Responsibility cannot force a tax preparer to give you your money back.
+However, the inspector can take additional law enforcement action.
 If your tax preparer has taken your refund, it is best to contact the tax inspector first, then the professional responsibility agency.